pallavr26/Roll-a-ball-game/README.md

 Difference between static and dynamic collider and rigid body

-How to set objects in rotation
+How to set objects in rotation;

-Displaying text and adding text UI to script and hierarchy Building the game
+Displaying text and adding text UI to script and hierarchy

+Building the game